MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v17.md

 ---
-title: "Technical Upgrade From Version 14 to Version 17" ms.custom: na ms.date: 04/29/2020
+title: "Technical Upgrade From Version 14 to Version 17"
-ms.reviewer: na
+description: Describes how to do a technical upgrade from Business Central 14 to 17 ms.custom: na ms.date: 04/29/2020 ms.reviewer: na